Fulab-SIAT/cell_fate_2022/README.md

 #### Deterministic model for the mutual repressive system

 The model of the Toggle was defined in `toggle_dynamic.py`.
-In the python class `ToggleBasic`, we defined its parameters (properties, attributions) and methods that helps calculating the system's steady-states and evaluating the ODEs.
+In python class `ToggleBasic`, we defined its parameters (properties, attributions) and methods that helps to calculate the system's steady-states and evaluating ODEs.

 #### Model for gene expression under fluctuating conditions